4 November 2023

 On the 15th of August ,with great fervour of patriotism , Independence day was celebrated by the staff and students of Notre Dame School.

 The threshold of the school was decorated with flag colours and balloons .The program started with a welcome speech.
-The chief guest for the occasion was Reverent Sister Mary Lalita, who delivered a speech and hoisted the flag while the choir sang the National Anthem.
+The chief guest for the occasion was Reverent Sister M. Lalita, who delivered a speech and hoisted the flag while the choir sang the National Anthem.

 The students presented a skit on Chandrashekhar Azad and 1857 sepoy mutiny.
 Speeches and dances were also showcased bringing about the zeal and vigour of patriotism in one and all present.